Liverpool City Tramways

 As a war-time measure, Liverpool City Passenger Transport employed Volunteer Auxiliary Conductors from the 3rd November 1941 through to 1st August 1946.
 These were regular passengers who helped the conductor in loading the cars and ringing the bell, in exchange for which, they were allowed to travel for free; they wore their own clothing, but were issued with armbands, which presumably conferred a degree of authority.

 Inspectors' uniforms were radically changed in 1934, and were essentially identical to those issued to tramcar staff (double-breasted with lapels and epaulettes) though they appear not to have carried any insignia, at least initially.
-Caps were military in style and now carried a new style of cap badge which was approximately square (but with a curved base) and comprised a frame containing the new enterprise title and the bearer's grade — 'CORPORATION PASSENGER TRANSPORT INSPECTOR' — surrounding an open centre containing the city's arms.
-Although several chrome examples of these badges have survived, it is unclear whether they were initially issued in nickel.
+The tensioned-crown peaked caps carried a new style of cap badge which was approximately square (but with a curved base) and comprised a frame containing the new enterprise title and the bearer's grade — 'CORPORATION PASSENGER TRANSPORT INSPECTOR' — surrounding an open centre containing the city's arms.
+It is likely that these badges were first issued in nickel, which at some point would have been superseded by chrome.
 Inspectors were issued with chrome epaulette badges some time in the late 1940s or early 1950s, probably at the same time that chrome epaulette badges were issued to motormen and conductors; this badge comprised the system initials ('LCPT'), above the grade ('INSPECTOR'), all within an unusually shaped surround, the top being convex and the bottom flat.
 Chief inspectors and District Inspectors were also provided with epaulette badges; these were also oval (they have survived in both gilt and chrome), with a Liver Bird and 'LCPT' in an open centre, surrounded by the grade (on a solid background, inlaid in mid-blue enamel).

 In the late 1930s Liverpool had the following grades of senior staff: Chief Inspector (there were several of them), District Inspector (11), Inspector (usually called 'Road Inspectors', of which there were 131), Depot Inspector (of which there were 56) and Checker.
 In June 1945, the senior grades were reorganised as follows: Chief Inspector (just one), District Inspectors (9), Chief Depot Inspector (1), Relief District Inspector (1), Chief Driving Instructor and Mechanical Inspector (1), Depot Inspector (56), Inspector (131) and Checker.

-In the Second World War, Liverpool once again employed the services of women as conductresses to cover for the absence of men, three of whom later on rose to the rank of 'checker'.
-The conductresses were issued with single-breasted, tailored jackets with four buttons, lapels and epaulettes; headgear took the form of a soft-topped peaked cap, which bore the identical cap badge to that worn by male employees.
-Although the last of these women were released in 1946, Liverpool was eventually forced to recruit conductresses in the 1950s due to platform staff shortages (both on the buses and trams), with some 253 being taken on in 1954.
+In the Second World War, Liverpool once again employed the services of women as conductresses to cover for the absence of men, three of whom later on rose to the rank of Checker.
+The conductresses were issued with single-breasted, tailored jackets with four buttons, lapels and epaulettes; headgear took the form of a soft-topped peaked cap, which bore the same cap badge as those issued to male employees.
+Although the last of these women were released in 1946, Liverpool was eventually forced to recruit conductresses in the 1950s due to platform staff shortages (both on the buses and on the trams), with some 253 being taken on in 1954.
 Female checkers apparently wore black uniforms without piping, and could choose between skirts and slacks.

 Further reading